PWRFLcreative/Lightwork/README.md

 Lightwork helps simplify the process of mapping complex arrangements of LEDs.
 To use it, you’ll want to set up your driver hardware and LEDs first.

+---

-## Requirements
+#### Requirements

 **Libraries:**
 **PixelPusher, OpenCV, ControlP5**

-All available from the Sketch>Import Library>Add Library dialog in the Processing IDE.
+All available from the 'Sketch > Import Library > Add Library' dialog in the Processing IDE.

 **Software**